 Hi everyone- in honor of writing my first Reclaim-related post, I’d like to officially introduce myself.
-Not as the sister to four younger brothers that originally acted as my online “hook” some eight years ago; not as the aspiring National Geographic photographer that took over my dreams from ages 15-19; not as the Creative Writing major that filled her purse with books instead of cosmetics; but as the Operations Manager for Reclaim Hosting.
+Not as the sister to four younger brothers that originally acted as my online “hook” some eight years ago; not as the aspiring National Geographic photographer that took over my dreams from ages 15-19; not as the Creative Writing major that had a purse full of books instead of cosmetics; but as the Operations Manager for Reclaim Hosting.

 It’s been quite the journey getting to this point as Reclaim’s first hire, and it’s one I’d like to share with you folks.
 Rewinding a few years back, I randomly (sorry, Jim & Paul) signed up for The Internet Course during my third year of college.
 I was needing credits after studying abroad, and decided that a course on the Internet would be interesting.
 What I did know about the Internet was fascinating, so I went for it.
 The discussion-based class was separated into many units that dove into the past & origin of the World Wide Web, moved to how the Internet is used today, and finally, explored the possibilities of the future.
 Our class conversation topics spanned from Tim Berners Lee to Bitcoin.
 I had my first experience using cPanel.
 I created my own domain & subdomains.
 It felt good.
 I had already joined the #4life club without even knowing it.